VeritasSoftware/LiveHealthChecks/AspNetCore.Live.Api.HealthChecks.Server/README.md

 ## Real-Time Monitoring App

+The Monitoring App connects to the Server using a [**SignalR Client library**](https://learn.microsoft.com/en-us/aspnet/core/signalr/client-features?view=aspnetcore-8.0).

+Then, the App authenticates & listens to the **ReceiveMethod** to start receiving push notifications.

 If you want to receive notifications for all **ReceiveMethods** in the system, on the same connection,

 set the **ReceiveMethod** to * & use the **SecretKey** set in the Server.